syncfusion-content/blazor-docs/blazor/calendar/date-range.md

 ---
 layout: post
-title: Date Range in Blazor Calendar Component | Syncfusion
+title: Data Range in Blazor Calendar Component | Syncfusion
-description: Learn about Date Range in Blazor Calendar component of Syncfusion, and more details.
+description: Learn here all about Data Range in Syncfusion Blazor Calendar component and more.
 platform: Blazor
 control: Calendar
 documentation: ug
 ---

-# Date Range
+# Data Range in Blazor Calendar Component

 A calendar provides an option to select a date value within a specified range by defining the [Min](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Calendars.CalendarBase-1.html#Syncfusion_Blazor_Calendars_CalendarBase_1_Min) and [Max](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Calendars.CalendarBase-1.html#Syncfusion_Blazor_Calendars_CalendarBase_1_Max) properties.
 The Min date should always be lesser than the Max date.